Canada

 OUR FAVOURITE TIME TO VISIT

-British Columbia is a year round destination, with each season offering something different.
+British Columbia is a year-round destination, with each season offering something different.
 From June to September, the weather is warm, making it ideal for hiking, kayaking and exploring the coast and national parks.
 In autumn, the valleys are filled with colour and the trails are quieter.
-Meanwhile, in winter, the mountains are transformed into world-class ski resorts such as Whistler and Revelstoke.
+Meanwhile, in winter, the mountains are transformed into world-class ski resorts, such as Whistler and Revelstoke.
 Then, in spring, the climate is mild and gardens burst into bloom, while whale-watching along the coast is at its best.

 Chat to an expert to start planning your trip